 But there are also factors that can work against you.
 Let’s take a look at how their impact might be minimised.

 It’s an unfortunate reality of the new home market that some developers are a great deal worse than others.
-Much of these differences come down to the quality of after service – which is annoying if you’ve spent just a few pounds on a kitchen appliance, and much more so when you’ve spent hundreds of thousands of pounds on a house.
+Much of these differences come down to the quality of after service – which is annoying if you’ve spent just a few dollars/pounds on a kitchen appliance, and much more so when you’ve spent hundreds of thousands of dollars/pounds on a house.

 In order to sort the good developers from the bad ones, it’s worth doing your research.
 Get acquainted with the developer in question.
 If they’ve got a bad reputation, then you’ll be able to see a trace of it on online forums.
 A string of complaints and negative comments are usually an indicator of a potential headache further down the line.
 Naturally, you won’t want such things to dissuade you entirely, but they’re worth keeping in mind before making a purchase.